 Philadelphia Amputation Lawyers

 An amputation occurs when any body part is either wholly or partially lost as a result of an accident, assault, malpractice, negligence or product defect.
-Any amputation-whether of an arm, leg, foot, hand, finger, or toe-is a life altering event that causes the injured victim serious pain and challenges, including having to relearn how to perform the basic tasks of life.
+Any amputation-whether of an arm, leg, foot, hand, finger, or toe-is a life-altering event that causes the injured victim serious pain and challenges, including having to relearn how to perform the basic tasks of life.

 Any person who has suffered an amputation is faced with extensive physical therapy and occupational therapy just to carry out the basic tasks of everyday living.
-Not only does an amputation cause physical injuries, it also causes emotional injuries, lost income or wages, expensive medical bills, pain and suffering, loss of enjoyment of life, as well as many other damages and hurdles.
+Not only does an amputation cause physical injuries, but it also causes emotional injuries, lost income or wages, expensive medical bills, pain and suffering, loss of enjoyment of life, as well as many other damages and hurdles.

 The Beasley Firm's Philadelphia personal injury lawyers have experience handling amputation injuries in court-call (215) 866-2424 to speak with us about whether you have a valid claim.